Invertible matrix: In relation to the identity matrix

+This identity does not hold for non-square rectangular matrices, and need not be true for linear operators in infinite dimensions.

 Density

 Over the field of real numbers, the set of singular n-by-n matrices, considered as a subset of $\mathbb R^{n \times n},$ is a null set, that is, has Lebesgue measure zero.
 That is true because singular matrices are the roots of the determinant function.
 It is a continuous function because it is a polynomial in the entries of the matrix.
 Thus in the language of measure theory, almost all n-by-n matrices are invertible.

 Furthermore, the set of n-by-n invertible matrices is open and dense in the topological space of all n-by-n matrices.
 Equivalently, the set of singular matrices is closed and nowhere dense in the space of n-by-n matrices.

 In practice, however, non-invertible matrices may be encountered.
 In numerical calculations, matrices that are invertible but close to a non-invertible matrix may still be problematic and are said to be ill-conditioned.